In the "Collect" area of PPM, opportunities are being created to add new project initiatives to the project portfolio.

 Figure: Details are added to new project initiatives in the Proposal Coaching meeting.

-Step 5: Finally, change the Stage Gate of the project to "Seeking Approval".
-The project will no longer be part of the "Pipeline: Initiatives" portfolio.
+Step 5: Finally, change the Stage Gate of the project to "Seeking Review".
+The project will no longer be part of the "Pipeline: New" portfolio.

-If there is not enough information to fill in all of the details for an initiative, leave the Stage Gate at "Initiative".
+If there is not enough information to fill in all of the details for an initiative, leave the Stage Gate as "New".
 The initiator must then provide the necessary information in the next Proposal Coaching meeting.
 The result of the meeting is, in any case, an initial refinement of the project pipeline.

 - Allocating Roles and Resources - Tutorial Video